UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/Graylog/General Documentation/Docker - Graylog logging.md

 ## 3.1 Adding Eventlog logging (Sidecar + Winlogbeat) (Windows)

-Easiest way to add this is to downlaod Graylog Sidecar (configuration management system for log collecters) onto each Windows machine that needs logging.
+Easiest way to add this is to download Graylog Sidecar (configuration management system for log collectors) onto each Windows machine that needs logging.

 Sidecar uses Graylogs REST API, so this needs to be secured.